All Products

 Public instances of the previous version

-On the Overview page of the IoT Platform console, no instance ID is displayed.
-You cannot click an instance to go to the Instance Details page.
+On the Overview tab of the IoT Platform console, no instance ID is displayed.
+Therefore, you cannot click an instance to go to the Instance Details page.

 Note

-Public instances of the new version are not available in the Singapore and Japan (Tokyo) regions.
-All public instances in the preceding regions are of the previous version.
+Public instances of the new version are available only in the China (Shanghai) region.
+Public instances in other regions are of the previous version.

-As a result, you cannot view the development configurations of an instance in the IoT Platform console.
+You cannot view the development configurations of an instance in the IoT Platform console.
 This topic describes all endpoint information that is required to connect your device to IoT Platform.
-For more information, see View the endpoint information of a public instance of the previous version or an Enterprise Edition instance.
+For more information, see View the endpoint of a public instance of the previous version.

 Public instances of the new version